How to Optimize the UX of Your Email Marketing Campaigns

 Check for Typos

-Another seemingly obvious practice which is often overlooked is proofreading and editing your work to check for grammatical, spelling, or typing errors in your copy.
+Another seemingly obvious practice that is often overlooked is proofreading and editing your work to check for grammatical, spelling, or typing errors in your copy.
 Misspelled or sloppy content elicits a negative impression on your readers, and emails with these gaffes will be (mostly) confined to the trash.

 Design for Mobile